 According to the brand, the shoe has a 4-mm lug depth, but in my measurements, it’s 3.7 mm.
 Not a big difference though, considering that it’s still above the average 3.4 mm anyway.

-Kailas calls its tread pattern “decelerating,” as the shape, size, and allocation of the lugs are meant to keep you surefooted on both the ascents and the descents.
+Kailas calls its tread pattern “decelerating,” as the shape, size, and allocation of the lugs keep you surefooted on both the ascents and the descents.
 Having run on some pretty hilly trails, I can fully subscribe to its efficiency.

 And if your toes are like magnets for rocks and you bump into them a lot, the protective TPU layer around the forefoot will keep you safe.
 It is pretty substantial to the touch and creates a solid bumper on the run.

 Kailas plays its A-game in the quality department

 The brand really did a fantastic job designing the Fuga EX BOA.
 Every detail in the shoe screams quality: the welded overlays, the hard-wearing rubber, the sturdy foam along with many other parts.
 It is the kind of shoe that will last you well beyond 500 miles.

 You can literally feel the quality while fingering over the shoe.